usethesource/rascal-website/docs/Tutor/index.md

 #### Description

-The RascalTutor is an interactive [Authoring](/Tutor/Authoring) and learning environment intended to create and follow interactive courses related to the Rascal language.
+The RascalTutor is an interactive [Authoring](/docs//Tutor/Authoring) and learning environment intended to create and follow interactive courses related to the Rascal language.
 It is based on the following principles and ideas:

-* The basic notion is a [Concept](/Tutor/Concept).
+* The basic notion is a [Concept](/docs//Tutor/Concept).
 Each concept has a _name_ and contains a fixed set of subsections that describe it.
 * A course is a _concept tree_:
   The central subject of the course is the root of the concept tree, and all subtrees further explain their parent concept.
-* A Rascal code module is a concept as well.
+* A Rascal code module is a [Concept](/docs//Tutor/Concept) to the tuturo compiler as well, in order to provide [API](/docs//Tutor/API) documentation for every Rascal module.
 The declarations it contains are not sub-concepts but rather sub-sections of that concept.
-* A folder with Rascal modules is also a concept.
+* A folder with Rascal modules is also a ((Concept).
 If it has an `index.md` file this is used to document it, otherwise an `index.md` file is generated.

 A _student_ using a course can: